 Bacteria called Propionibacterium acnes (P. Acnes) feed on the surplus of sebum and multiply without contest.
 As the bacterium feed, they excrete fatty acids and other substances which irritate the skin and cause inflammation.
-It is this which causes the characteristic red blemishes on the skin.
+This is what causes the characteristic red blemishes on the skin.

 Other causes of acne include:

-There is currently no strong evident to suggest that acne is caused by poor diet, poor hygiene or sexual activity.
+There is currently no strong evidence to suggest that acne is caused by poor diet, poor hygiene or sexual activity.

 If your acne is moderate to severe, hasn't responded to other treatment, or is causing you distress, it's best to speak to your doctor.
 They will be able to determine the possible cause of your acne and discuss appropriate treatments for you.

-Differin gel and cream works in two ways to treat acne.
+Differin gel and cream work in two ways to treat acne.

 Adapalene, the active ingredient of Differin, helps to shed the top layer of skin and unclogs blocked pores.
 This allows the sebum to escape and clears up the infection.

-Differin (adapalene) also acts as an anti-inflammatory, reducing the swelling and redness in the affected areas.
+Differin (adapalene) also acts as an anti-inflammatory, reducing swelling and redness in the affected areas.